 Where we show a link to purchase tickets in advance, these are tickets sold

-by WeGotTickets on behalf of the organiser, and the price we show includes
+by WeGotTickets on behalf of the organiser.
+The prices we show includes

 If you have enjoyed a gig, recording or video, why not contact